John Viener

+John Viener (/'vaɪnər/) is an American actor, comedian, writer, and producer.
+He is best known as a director and voice actor for various characters on Family Guy as well as Norm on Phineas & Ferb.

 Early life

-Viener was born in New York City, New York.
+Viener graduated from Middlesex School in 1990, where he befriended Alec Sulkin.

 Career

 He is a writer and producer on the television series Family Guy, where he also voices many miscellaneous characters.

 He is also known as the voice of Norm the Robot on Phineas and Ferb.